-- 1. Connect the tool to your wireline and start the data acquisition software. - Select the relevant QL40 ABI tool from the drop down list (Figure 4-2) in the software's Tool panel (if your tool is not listed check that your tool configurations file is stored in the designated folder on your computer). - In the Tool panel switch on the tool (click On button) and verify that the power indicator shows a valid (green) level.
+- 1. Connect the tool to your wireline and start the data acquisition software. - 2.
+Select the relevant QL40 ABI tool from the drop down list (Figure 4-2) in the software's Tool panel (if your tool is not listed check that your tool configurations file is stored in the designated folder on your computer). - 3.
+In the Tool panel switch on the tool (click On button) and verify that the power indicator shows a valid (green) level.
 The system goes through a short initialization sequence which sets the default parameters and communication settings held in the tool configuration file.
 The configuration returned by the tool is also checked during this procedure.
-(Setup tool communication as explained in chapter 4.5 if error message is displayed.)

-- 4. On the Tool panel (Figure 4-2) click the Settings / Commands button to configure your tool for open hole/cased hole logging (see chapter 4.3 and 4.4 for details). - 5.
+(Setup tool communication as explained in chapter 4.5 if error message is displayed.) - 4.
+On the Tool panel (Figure 4-2) click the Settings / Commands button to configure your tool for open hole/cased hole logging (see chapter 4.3 and 4.4 for details). - 5.
 In the Acquisition panel (Figure 4-3) select the sampling mode ("depth" recommended).
 Click on Settings and specify the corresponding sampling rate.
-Switch on the sampling (click the ON button). - Press the Record button in the Acquisition panel (Figure 4-3), specify a file name and start the logging. - 7.
-During logging observe the controls in the Telemetry panel: - Status must be valid (green light); - Bandwidth usage in green range; - Memory buffer should be 0%; - Number of Data increases and number of Errors negligible. - Verify motor status (synchronization) in MChNum browser is valid. - Do not log too fast!
-The Data/sec parameter must not exceed the speed of the motor rotating the mirror.
-Check against the MotSpeed displayed in the MChNum window. - 8.
-To end the logging procedure press the Stop button in the Acquisition panel and turn off the sampling (click OFF button). - 9.
+Switch on the sampling (click the ON button). - 6.
+Press the Record button in the Acquisition panel (Figure 4-3), specify a file name and start the logging.

+- Status must be valid (green light);

+- Bandwidth usage in green range;

+- Memory buffer should be 0%;

+- Number of Data increases and number of Errors negligible.

+- Verify motor status (synchronization) in MChNum

+- 8. To end the logging procedure press the Stop button in the Acquisition panel and turn off the sampling (click OFF button). - 9.
 In the Tool panel power off the tool.